Successful Ageing with Dr.G

 About Dr G

 Dr. Gary Shiels (hereby referred to as Dr. G) received an AM for his services to town planning, and working with the community, on Australia Day 2023.
-Dr G has a PhD with the research topic, Planning for Successful Ageing and three Master’s degrees in planning related fields of disciplines.
+Dr G has a PhD in urban planning and design for successful ageing, and three Master’s degrees in planning-related fields.

-He is a lifelong student of health, ageing, exercise and nutrition, mindset and meaningful living.
-His PhD in planning for successful ageing led him to cultivate not just a broad body of applicable research, but a way of life – for himself, and for the community.
+He is a lifelong student of health, ageing, exercise and nutrition, as well as mindset and meaningful living.
+His PhD led him to cultivate not just a broad body of applicable research, but a way of life – for himself, and for the community.

 Looking for more?

-Explore Insights for articles, research summaries, interviews and recommended resources.
+Explore articles, research summaries, interviews and recommended resources.